Frayser, Memphis

-Frayser is a neighborhood on the northside of Memphis, Tennessee, United States.
+Frayser is a neighborhood on the north side of Memphis, Tennessee, United States.
 It is named after Memphis physician Dr. J Frayser, who owned a summer home near the railroad.
 Frayser's boundaries are the Wolf River to the south, the Mississippi River to the west, the Loosahatchie River to the north, and ICRR tracks to the east.
-The population of Frayser is 45,000.
+The population of Frayser is approximately 45,000.

 History

 The area was settled in the 1820s, when Italian settlers purchased farmland in northwestern Shelby County.

+In 1942, International Harvester constructed a manufacturing plant west of Benjestown Road.
+This plant along with others, such as Firestone, south of Frayser helped spark housing demand in the community.

 Annexation

-On January 1, 1958, most of Frayser was annexed by the City of Memphis.
-In the mid-1960s, the north and west boundary of the area were also absorbed by Memphis.
+The Memphis City Commission passed an ordinance authorizing the annexation of most of Frayser on April 30, 1957.
+The annexation formally went into effect on January 1, 1958.
+In the mid-1960s, the northern and western boundaries of the area were also absorbed by Memphis.

+In March 1983, Firestone closed their tire factory in North Memphis and International Harvester closed their plant in 1985.